 This is a no-nonsense guide to help you get prepared for the AWS Certified DevOps Engineer Professional exam.
 I try to keep it short and on point so you don’t have to waste your time and helps you focus on the right services which are covered in the exam.

-So let's get started!
-Here is the outline of what you'll find in this AWS Certified DevOps Engineer professional guide:
+So let’s get started!
+Here are the detailed steps to help you pass the AWS Certified DevOps Engineer Professional exam.

-- AWS Certified DevOps Engineer Professional exam overview
+Who should take the AWS Certified DevOps Engineer Professional exam?

 According to AWS, they recommend you to have the following prerequisites prior to taking the exam:

 - Two or more years’ experience provisioning, operating and managing AWS environments

 - Good working knowledge of AWS core services